Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Classes are held on campus twice a week in the first semester.

-- An extensive folder of reading and other matieral is handed out at the beginning of the paper.
+Reading materials are distributed via Blackboard.
 These include treaties, extracts from texts, state papers, media extracts and articles free of charge.

 - Graduate Attributes Emphasised